stolinski/drop-in/README.md

 Usage: `npm run make-package`

 Follow the wizard to create a new package.
-This will add a new package starter to the local pacakges folder /src/packages.
+This will add a new package starter to the local packages folder /src/packages.
 This will also add "@org-name/your-package-name": "workspace:^", to your package.json file

 #### types